abdalla8557/Bike-Sales-Dashboard/README.md

 # Bike-Sales-Dashboard

 This interactive dashboard was developed to analyze bike purchasing patterns across different customer segments.
-It includes key visual indicators (KPIs) and dynamic slicers such as education level, geographic region, and marital status, allowing users to filter and explore data easily and effectively.
+It includes key visual indicators  and dynamic slicers such as education level, geographic region, and marital status, allowing users to filter and explore data easily and effectively.
 The dashboard provides a comprehensive view to understand customer behavior and identify major sales trends.

  Key Insights
 The average income per purchase is higher among males ($60,412) compared to females ($53,440).